SEO has been the ultimate buzzword in digital media for quite a long time.

 So, you do not need to go around compiling information about SEO before your interview.

 Discover all you need to know with these latest SEO questions and answers and embark on a successful SEO journey!

 1. What is SEO & why is it so important?

 Ans.
-In simple words, SEO or Search Engine Optimization denotes to any activity performed for the improvement of Search Engine rankings of websites, products, services or other content.
-It shows unpaid results which is also referred to as “free”, “organic”, “natural” or “earned” results.
+In simple words, SEO or Search Engine Optimization denotes any activity performed for the improvement of Search Engine rankings of websites, products, services or other content.
+It shows unpaid results which are also referred to as “free”, “organic”, “natural” or “earned” results.